semgrep/semgrep/README.md

 #### Pattern Features

-`sgrep` expressions make use of two primary pattern features:
+`sgrep` patterns make use of two primary features:

 * **Metavariables like `$X`, `$WIDGET`, or `$USERS`.** Metavariable names can only contain uppercase characters - names like `$x` or `$SOME_VALUE` are